 5. Remove the knockout rod and wrench.
-If the faceplate is being removed, continue turning it until it comes off the spindle thread.
+If the faceplate is being removed, continue turning it until it comes off the quill thread.

-INSTALLING DRIVE SPUR AND REVOLVING CENTER
+INSTALLING THE DRIVE SPUR AND REVOLVING CENTER (FIG. F & G)

-NOTE: It is not necessary to remove the face plate in order to install the spur center.
+Note: It is not necessary to remove the face plate in order to install the spur center.